 Specific Guidance

 To inspect this requirement, the inspector(s) should walkdown the CAA where the licensee uses SNM.
 The CAA may be of temporary or permanent construction.
 Additionally, the inspector(s) should walkdown where the licensee stores SNM.
-The inspector(s) should verify that the vault type room or container is designed in a way that will delay the theft of the material or facilitate the location and recovery of the material if is stolen.
+The inspector(s) should verify that the vault type room or container is designed in a way that will delay the theft of the material or facilitate the location and recovery of the material if it is stolen.
 A CAA has two elements.
-First, a barrier to isolate the SNM from individuals that are not authorized access to the SNM; and second, an access authorization system such that only individuals that have authorized access enter the CAA.
+First, a barrier to isolate the SNM from individuals that are not authorized access to the SNM; and second, an access authorization system such that only individuals that have authorized access can enter the CAA.

 Verify the physical structure, equipment, and procedures are adequate to allow the licensee to control access to the CAA.